Gene Edward "Sarge" Wolfe, 88, of Topeka, passed away Tuesday, March 10, 2020.

 Gene, also known as "Sarge", loved his family and his dog, Cameron.
 He enjoyed sharing stories of his time in military service and cooking and baking cakes for neighbors and the church administrators.
 He will truly be missed.
 As mentioned, Gene was known for his military stories which he documented in a book titled, "Thirty-Five Years".
 Family and friends may request a copy of Gene's book by sending an email to email@example.com.

 Honoring Gene’s request, cremation is planned.
-A celebration of Gene's life will be held at later date at Topeka Bible Church in Topeka, Kansas.
-Dove Cremations and Funerals, Southeast chapel is assisting the family.
+A celebration of Gene's life will be held at 2:00 p.m., Friday, August 14, 2020 at Dove Cremations and Funerals, Southeast Chapel, 2843 SE Minnesota Ave, Topeka.
+The family will receive friends an hour prior to the service.

 Memorial contributions may be made to Topeka Rescue Mission, 600 N. Kansas, Topeka, KS 66608.